-There’s too much information coming at us from every direction.
-Politics aside, the sheer volume of noise—emails, social media updates, notifications—has made it harder to focus on what actually matters.
+Politics aside, the sheer volume of noise—emails, social media updates, notifications—has made it harder to focus on what matters.
+It’s easy to feel overwhelmed when there’s so much to keep up with, leaving us scrambling to prioritize the things that truly deserve our attention.

 And I see it in my everyday life.